stevespages/catalogueoflife/README.md

 # Catalogue of Life

 [COL](https://www.catalogueoflife.org/) maintains a checklist of over two million of the world's species.
 The number of published scientific species names is far higher as there are many synonyms for the accepted names.
 COL participates with taxonomic communities to decide which names are accepted.
 The lists drawn up by the various taxonomic communities are merged to create the COL checklist of species for all life.
-New information and revision of old information result in new versions of the COL checklist being released monthly with major versions released annually.
+New information and revision of old information result in new versions of the COL Checklist being released monthly with major versions released annually.
+There are known species missing from the list and there are, of course, more species to be discovered.

 In addition to providing a list of accepted names for living things, COL classifies them.
 The basis for this classification is described in a paper titled: [A Higher Level Classification of All Living Organisms](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4418965/).
 The classification is intended to be a consensus view.
 It attempts to reflect phylogenetic relatedness of organisms but recognizes that in many areas this is unclear and therefore other criteria are also used.

 Linnaeus, working in the 1700s, classified animals and plants into kingdom, class, order, genus, species and subspecies.
 COL uses these taxonomic ranks plus some others.
-The COL classification has two superkingdoms: the Prokaryota, which include bacteria, and the Eukaryota which includes amoebas and Homo sapiens.
+The COL classification has two superkingdoms: the Prokaryota, which include bacteria, and the Eukaryota which includes amoebas and *Homo sapiens*.
 The Prokaryota include 2 kingdoms and the Eukaryota include 5 kingdoms.
 Not all taxonomic ranks are used in the different parts of the classification.
 For example some of the kingdoms are made up of subkingdoms whereas others do not contain subkingdoms and have phyla as their next lower taxonomic rank.

 ## Accessing the COL Checklist